Explore Jobs

 Know Your Rights

-• Not be harassed or discriminated against because of race, color, religion, sex (including pregnancy, sexual orientation, or gender identity), national origin, disability, age (40 or older), or genetic information (including family medical history).
+• Protection against harassment or discrimination based on race, color, religion, sex (including pregnancy, sexual orientation, or gender identity), national origin, disability, age (40 or older), or genetic information.

-• Receive reasonable accommodations due to a medical condition or religious beliefs.
+• Reasonable accommodations for medical conditions or religious beliefs.

-If you believe that you’ve been wrongfully terminated or discriminated against based on any of these criteria, the U.S. Department of labor has advice on where and how to file a claim.
+If you feel you’ve been wrongfully terminated or discriminated against, the U.S. Department of Labor provides guidance on filing a claim.

 Negotiating Terms